tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: the SwitchMixIn class should not need to know about all sub-classes
 			- IDEA: thus, SpringSliderSwich.pull() and LeverSwitch.pull() over-rides are valid compromise
 		- TBD: doc_string about fake_door option to address error over-ruling goblin_attack case

-- TBD: error sub-system enhancements
-	- TBD: interp() error tuning
-		- DONE: identify interp() errors with "[INTERP]"
-		- TBD: normalize case
-	- TBD: error output tuning
-		- DONE: sort out validate() error when already wearing crown...
-			- DONE: ideally should be "You're already wearing"... not "not in your hand"
-		- TBD: elim "can't see an X here" from interp errors?
-		- TBD: read() of obj w/ writing => "On the {obj}, written in {wrt}, you see: '{txt}'..."
-		- TBD: read() if no writing on obj => "There's nothing written on the {obj}."
-		- TBD: examine writing => "The {writing} reads as follows: n/"
-		- TBD: should it be possible to show() and obj of class Writing or ViewOnly ??
-		- TBD: should "put key in moat" do more? what about "enter moat"
-		- TBD: specific put() error for "put suitcase in suitcase"
-	- TBD: better localize dict data
-		- TBD: create weapon() method to provide adj & adv (vs reading weapon_dict via attack() )
-			- IDEA: obj should be a black-box
-		- TBD: same idea for 'can't attack error' for attack() in invisible(); should be creature() meth
-		- TBD: move 'help' responses to help_dict in interp()
-		- TBD: mvoe 'tru_1word' responses to cmd_exe() ???

 - TBD: Debug Mode
 	- TBD: add debug_mode boolean in active_gs